vote-by-mail/website/README.md

 ### Notifications
 We're using [Toast](https://www.npmjs.com/package/react-toastify) for notifications.
 The general style is to not report success, occasionally report queries about loading, and always report errors.

+## Setting Up an Instance
+Setting up an instance requires rewiring the environment variables in `env.js`.
+Below are a set of checks to ensure that your new instance is working.
+These checks assume that tests are passing and only check that the environment variables are set correctly.

+Remember that if the client and server start up, there is already some confidence that the right variables are set (processEnvOrThrow would have thrown if no value were provided).
+However, it doesn't check that we have copied the correct API keys.

+For every environment (e.g. development, staging, production),

+- Make sure that the right environment variables are set for the right environment (e.g. staging `GCLOUD_PROJECT` and `GOOGLE_APPLICATION_CREDENTIALS` are set for staging and not production).
+- Sign up for `default` org landing page
+- Test email API using `mg.proto.ts`
+- Test fax using `twillio.proto.ts`.
+You need to set a valid incoming fax number for testing
+- Test geocoding and Google Maps using `gm.proto.ts`.
+Try an address in Michigan (for which there are separate rules) and
+- Test pdf generation using `pdf.proto.ts`
+- Test Google Storage using `storage.proto.ts`
+- Test firestore using `firestore.proto.ts` (**NB:** thsis needs to be created)
+- Make sure that the firestore permissions are not public (see `firestore.rules`)
+- Test Google OAuth for the organizer account by logging in with a Gmail account
+- Test that the right Google Analytics environment fired after you visited the site.
+- Test the [organizer workflow](https://docs.google.com/document/d/1341vB4gQin_dPyweDQc_rUSAzch85Q8ouQbAjokxBCo/edit#heading=h.gjdgxs) -- signing up as an organizer, creating a custom landing page, registering as a voter on the custom landing page, and observing the voter's record -- works.
+Clearly, this cannot be done on production.
+- Test that submitting a voter from every state generates a confirmation email to the voter.
+Check the corresponding firestore database and Google Storage for the environment (to ensure that the right project was added).
+This cannot be done on production.
+However, if this and all previous tests have worked in production, we should be highly confident that it will work in production as well.
+- Get a resident of a state to sign up in production.
+- Increase your billing quota in GCloud for production and staging.

 ## About Us
 This repository is for VoteByMail.io.